 - Take a step back.
 Put the feedback down for a day or two to give yourself time to process and begin synthesizing the most and least important advice.

 - If you’re feeling overwhelmed or angry about the feedback you’ve received, seek out friends or other people you trust to share your feelings.

 - Return to the feedback.
 After you’ve put it down for a day or two, it’s time to come back and create a revision plan (see below).

 - Ask for clarification.
 Don’t hesitate to ask your instructor or other readers if you have questions about their feedback.

-Advice on integrating all feedback given in a workshop to include peer advice: Synthesize and prioritize (This is from a writing program in Illinois)
+Advice on integrating all feedback given in an online novel writing course/workshop to include peer advice: Synthesize and prioritize (This is from a writing program in Illinois)